What type of mobile app development is best in 2021?

-There were 35 billion mobile apps downloaded in the first half of the year.
+There were 35 billion mobile apps downloaded in the first half of the year in 2020.
 That’s an increase of 13% from 2019 and covers two-thirds of the global population.

 iOS and Google’s Android platforms host the bulk of mobile apps.
 Yet the two technologies are very different.
 Deciding how to develop for them can make or break an app’s success.